gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Get-AipServiceTemplateProperty.md

 ### -ScopedIdentities
 Lists the users by email address (account or group) that can see and therefore select departmental templates from applications.

-For the specified users to see the templates, the application must support departmental templates or the *EnableInLegacyApps* parameter must be set to **True.**
+For the specified users to see the templates, the application must support departmental templates or the *EnableInLegacyApps* parameter must be set to **True**.

 ```yaml
 Type: SwitchParameter